QubesOS/qubes-doc/basics_dev/devel-faq.md

  * We're less likely to introduce Qubes-specific issues.
  * Each officially supported distribution (ideally) should offer the same set of Qubes-specific features - a change in one supported distribution should be followed also in others, including new future distributions.
-Modifying one

 Is I/O emulation component (QEMU) part of the Trusted Computing Base (TCB)?
 ------------------------